logseq/handbooks/docs/3.Features/graph-view_page.md

-You can see only the nodes and links related to the current page you are viewing by using the page graph view.
-It helps you focus on a specific topic and explore its connections with other pages in your graph.
-You can access it by opening the right sidebar and clicking on the `Page graph view` tab at the top.
+Apart from the global graph view, it's also possible to only see the nodes and links related to the page you're currently on.
+The page graph view helps you focus on a specific topic and explore its connections with other pages in your graph.

+You can access the page graph view by opening the right sidebar (shortcut: `t l`) and clicking on the `Page graph view` button at the top.